 Waitonga Falls Track

-Anchored by the Giant Carrot at the Southeastern end of Ohakune township, the Jubilee Walkway winds its way through native bush, making an easy 20 minute stroll.
-Suitable for all ages, the track follows the Mangateitei Stream through beautiful scenic reserve to finish at Burns Street at the south western end of town.
+Anchored by the Giant Carrot at the Southeastern end of Ohakune township, the Jubilee Walkway winds its way through native bush, making an easy 20-minute stroll.
+Suitable for all ages, the track follows the Mangateitei Stream through a beautiful scenic reserve to finish at Burns Street at the southwestern end of town.
 You can easily link up with the southern end of the Mangawhero River Walkway and add the riverside walk up to the base of the mountain road.

 Nestled in Raetihi the 4km walkway along the Mākōtuku River starts about 300m north of the Garage, situated on the main intersection, and takes you on a short scenic journey through native bush and beautiful garden.
 It consists of two loops and is also dog-friendly.
 This peaceful picturesque walk is perfect for a leisurely stroll.

 Located just outside of Ohakune is this dog-friendly loop track that is meant for walking and mountain biking.
 The track is around the perimeter of the lake, which can be swum in if you're keen and is surrounded by lush native bush.